dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 -  Ignore Throw the exception away and allow the application to continue.
--  Report Write the message into the debugger’s interaction pane and continue.
+-  Report Write the message into the debugger's interaction pane and continue.
 -  Debug Pause the application.
 Update the debugger for the thread that signalled the exception.
 Write the message into a log.
 Activate any